Child arrangements after divorce

 - All of the powers that the court has under the Children Act, which could be used within the proceedings.

-Bearing all of this in mind, if you are about to go before a family court to obtain a Child Arrangement Order, you may find it useful to speak to one of our experienced family lawyers to help ensure you are prepared to talk about the situation in the best way, and especially with regard to the welfare checklist above.
+Bearing all of this in mind, if you are about to go before a family court to obtain a child arrangement order lawyer to help ensure you are prepared to talk about the situation in the best way, and especially with regard to the welfare checklist above.

 The best solicitors to fight your corner!
 I struggled with a nasty unmarried couple dispute alone for over a year before biting the bullet and paying for proper legal support.
 I had one previous experience with a cheaper less well known solicitor and I just felt completely let down and not a priority.
 But with S&G - from start to finish, I felt supported 100% and valued.
 B L (family and personal matters case)